newday0609/API-Design/guidelines/Documentation.md

 ## Document Publication Process

-Documentation publication relies on adding `front matter` to your `markdown` files.
-To add your teams `APIs` into the portal, you need to:
+Documentation publication process involves adding `front matter` to your `markdown` files and inserting specific values in the OpenAPI specs.
+To add your products `APIs` into the portal, you need to:

-1. Add the correct `Publication Front Matter`
+1. Add the correct `Publication Front Matter` in the markdown file.
+2. Add values to the OpenAPI spec.
-2. Open a `PR` to the [Documentation Repository](https://github.com/NewDayCards/NewDay.Docs.DevPortal.Content) with your `markdown` and `Open API Spec` files.
+3. Open a `PR` to the [Documentation Repository](https://github.com/NewDayCards/NewDay.Docs.DevPortal.Content) with your `markdown` and `Open API Spec` files.

 ### Adding Publication Front Matter